TBR2000/password-genie/README.md

 ## Future developments
 1. Add a button on the landing page "forget my password" which will send a temporary password recovery link to user's email.
 2. App will notify the user that password has not been changed for more than 6 months.
 Automatic notification will be sent to users registered email.
 3. Notification hadlebar will be created for notifcation like #2 and other notifications in the future.
+4. Allow user to search a password on the dashborad.

 ## Repo link
 [👋 Password-genie Repo 👋](https://github.com/marora7926/password-genie)